open-contracting/ocds-kibana-manual-en/docs/C2/Seccion1/2_Logstash.md

 **Note about Logstash and ElasticSearch**

-Using these two tools together give many benefits, it has to be noted that we can send data directly to ElasticSearch **without** using Logstash.
+While using these two tools together give many benefits, it has to be noted that we can send data directly to ElasticSearch **without** using Logstash.
 We can achieve this by using an ElasticSearch feature known as "Ingest" or "Ingest Pipeline", which turns the cluster node into a node specialized in information reception and processing.
 However, we will give no further details about this modality, given that it is not used in this manual.
-Although it is operating, it has limited options and our ElasticSearch cluster takes longer during processing.
+Though operating, it has limited options and is a bigger burden on an ElasticSearch cluster.